Wecasa Terms and Conditions

 By the Partner:

-• if the Partner can provide proof that Wecasa violated their contractual obligations (several times or in a serious way) with regard to the T&Cs (for example, a lack of access to the Platform or a failure to connect Users).
+• If the Partner can provide proof that Wecasa violated their contractual obligations (several times or in a serious way) concerning the T&Cs (for example, a lack of access to the Platform or a failure to connect Users).

 By Wecasa:

-• if Wecasa can provide proof that the Partner violated their contractual obligations (several times or in a serious way) with regard to the T&Cs (for example, Partners not honouring Bookings accepted for the provision of At-home Services).
+• If Wecasa can provide proof that the Partner violated their contractual obligations (several times or in a serious way) concerning the T&Cs (for example, Partners not honouring Bookings accepted for the provision of At-home Services).

 The party wishing to terminate the T&C agreement must send the other party an email to the following addresses (as applicable):